Los Angeles County Law Library

 Looking to contact the Los Angeles County Courthouse?

 The Conservancy does not own or operate the L.A.
 County Law Library.
-For any requests, please contact the L.A.
-County Law Library directly at (213) 785-2529.
+For any requests, please contact the LA Law Library directly at (213) 785-2529.